Bayo: Uganda star ditches Vipers SC for FC Ashdod in Israel | Goal.com

 “Alongside keeping the core that led the team to wonderful performances during the second half of the season and promoting the club's talented home players, we are happy to announce two impressive purchases of foreign players, who signed long-term contracts for four years, and this is part of the long-term vision of building a quality squad.

 “That will lead the team to fight for goals.
-The forward line will be strengthened by Bayou Aziz Fahd, a 22-year-old player who played Vipers, the Uganda champions, and he also scored two goals in 12 performances in the national uniform.”
+The forward line will be strengthened by Fahad Bayo, a 22-year-old player who played for Vipers, the Uganda champions, and he also scored two goals in 12 performances in the national uniform.”

 The statement continued: “He will join Nanad Svetkovich, a 24-year-old who scored seven goals as part of the First Serbian League.